hersle/SymBoltz.jl/presentation/draft.md

    3. Differentiable

+4. Synergy between new features

-4. Why start from scratch in Julia?
+5. Why start over in Julia?

-5. Future
+6. Current state and future plans

 # Cosmology is at a crossroads